hidalgofdz/backend-101-course/docs/my-first-dummy-api.md

 ## Objective

 Create an API with an endpoint that respond `Hello World!` every time a request is send its way.
-Then you will create a CRUD (Create, Read, Update Delete) of Products that will be accessible through the `/products` endpoint.
-The goal is to learn good API architectural practices and how to create controllers, models, migrations and how to configure a database.

 ## 1. A little more complex Hello World